writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 Pre-Registration
 ----------------

-Urban Airship will be kindly hosting the pre-registration event this year.
+Urban Airship will be kindly hosting the Pre-Registration event this year.
 Get your badges early,
 have a drink,
 and get to know some other attendees before the conference starts.

-Urban airship is located at *1417 NW Everett St*.
+Urban Airship is located at *1417 NW Everett St*.
 The event will run from **5pm to 8pm**, allowing you time to find folks to grab dinner with.